OpenDSA/OpenDSA/RST/en/Glossary.rst

       :term:`free store`.

    free tree
-      A connected, undirected graph with no simple cycles.
+      A connected, :term:`undirected graph` with no simple cycles.
       An equivalent definition is that a free tree is connected and has :math:`|\mathbf{V}| - 1` edges.